Skip to main content

 Each Interview will be approximately one hour in duration and consist of four scenario and experience-based sections, each with multiple questions designed to assess the suitability of the applicant.

-Applicants must score the Minimum Standard of 50% (8 out of 16 points) for the Interview to proceed further in the selection process.
+Applicants must score the Minimum Standard of 50% (12 out of 24 points) for the Interview to proceed further in the selection process.

-Step 4 – Final Ranking, Special Measures and Offers
+Final Ranking, Special Measures and Offers

 Applicants who satisfy the Minimum Standard in the Interview will be ranked according to their combined score for the Structured Curriculum Vitae, Examination, Reference Report and Interview with the selection tool weightings applied (which equates to a score out of 100 points).
 All other applicants will be deemed Unsuitable, will not be ranked and will not proceed further in the selection process.